Traffic penalty fee

 - not wearing a seatbelt.

-Traffic offences affecting the right to drive include:
+Offences affecting the right to drive include

 - exceeding the speed limit by more than 10 km/h in an area where the speed limit is 20–60 km/h